 Food deliveries to students, during the school day, are not permitted.
-This includes food deliveries from all food delivery services and parents/ guardians.
+This includes food deliveries from all food delivery services and parents/guardians.

-Food items brought from home for student community consumption must be purchased, ready-to-eat and be wrapped in the original packaging with ingredients listed in order to reduce the risk for food-related allergic reactions and foodborne illness.
+Food items brought from home for student community consumption must not contain nuts or peanuts and must be purchased, ready-to-eat and be wrapped in the original packaging with ingredients listed in order to reduce the risk for food-related allergic reactions and foodborne illness.